st4rbrain/foundry-fund-me/README.md

 # Foundry Fund Me
 This repository contains a FundMe smart contract with some additional tests and scripts to interact with the contract.
 This repository uses Foundry Framework as the development environment for building, testing, and deployment tasks.
 ### What is FundMe?
-FundMe is a decentralized protocol to let users send some ETH to the smart contract (a minimum of $5 of Ether).
-The owner of the contract can then withdraw all of the funds to his wallet.
-The owner may use the funds for any project or personal use.
+FundMe is a decentralized protocol allowing the contract owner to raise funds for any project.
+Users can contribute at least 5 USD based on network pair pricing, while only the owner can withdraw funds.
 <br><br>

 ## Getting Started
 ### Requirements
   - **[git](https://git-scm.com/downloads)**
-      - Donwload and install git from this link
+      - Download and install git from this link
       - Verify installation by running `git --version` in the terminal to see an output like `git version x.y.z`
   - **[foundry](https://book.getfoundry.sh/)**
       - Run the following command in the terminal: